 - If you’re just making one flavour, no need to split the mixture - simply just double the amount of toppings you see written in the Ingredients part above.

 - Line a baking sheet with baking paper and measure out your cookies: I I used a ⅛ measuring cup for each cookie.
 This mixture should make approx. 20 cookies.

 - Press down the cookies using a fork to create 4 parallel lines across the middle as seen in the step-by-step instruction photos above.

 - Bake at 375°F / 190°C (fan oven) for 10-12 minutes.
 If not using a fan oven, bake at 392°F / 200°C.

 - Make sure your mixture is dense, not too wet and elastic.

-- If your mixture is too dry, add 1 tsp of plant milk at a time and mix again.
+- If your mixture is too dry, add 1 teaspoon of plant milk at a time and mix again.
 However, don’t go overboard when adding your milk.